olivierfriard/boris_docs/index.rst

 If you have to add various media files, you can use the **Add all media from directory** button, in this case all the media files found in the selected directory will be added in the playlist.

-.. note:: If the media length and/or the number of frames by second are not available and if FFmpeg framework is available, BORIS will ask you for an accurate analysis of the selected media (duration about 1 minute).

 The **Remove media** button can be used to remove the selected media files.